-ST. PHILIP'S CHURCH Established 1680 • Charleston, SC
+St. Philip's Church Established 1680 • Charleston, SC

-A FESTIVAL OF LESSONS AND CAROLS THE SECOND SUNDAY IN ADVENT DECEMBER 10, 2023 • 10:30 AM WELCOME To all who are spiritually weary and seek rest, to all who mourn and long for comfort, to all who struggle and desire victory, to all who sin and need a Savior, to all who are strangers and want fellowship, to all who hunger and thirst after righteousness, to all who have been blessed and wish to give thanks, and to whoever will come-this church opens wide her doors and offers her welcome in the name of the Lord Jesus Christ.
+A FESTIVAL OF LESSONS AND CAROLS THE THIRD SUNDAY IN ADVENT DECEMBER 15, 2024 • 10:30 A.M.

+WELCOME To all who are spiritually weary and seek rest, to all who mourn and long for comfort, to all who struggle and desire victory, to all who sin and need a Savior, to all who are strangers and want fellowship, to all who hunger and thirst after righteousness, to all who have been blessed and wish to give thanks, and to whoever will come-this church opens wide her doors and offers her welcome in the name of the Lord Jesus Christ.
 Restrooms are available in the Parish House, located at the corner of Church and Cumberland Streets.
 A greeter or usher will be happy to direct you.
 Headsets for the hard of hearing are available in the video/sound booth at the end of the north side aisle.
+The ListenWifi app is available for use with Bluetooth hearing aids.
 A nursery for children three years old and younger and Children's Church for children ages four through third grade are available in the Parish House on the corner of Church and Cumberland Streets.
 A greeter or usher will be happy to direct you.
 Our Family Respite Room is available on the ground floor of the Parish House in room 107.
 It is equipped with rocking chairs, a changing table, toddler toys, and a smart TV, which will be showing the worship service via livestream.
 Families are welcome to use this facility as they feel is needed during the service.
 No unaccompanied children, please.
+Text To Give is a secure, simple, and convenient way to support the mission of St. Philip's Church.
+Text STPHILIPSCHURCH to 73256.
 Visiting?
 We are delighted to have you with us today!
 If you are looking for a church home, come visit our hospitality table after the service so we can share more with you about our parish family.
 We would love to reach out to you-please fill out our visitor card either in the pew, at the table, or via the QR code.
 Cards can be placed in the offering plate or dropped off at the tent.
 If you'd like to learn more about St. Philip's, please visit our website, saintphilips.church, where you can also find our teaching ministry podcasts (including sermons, Bible studies, and C.S.
 Lewis studies).
 May God bless your time with us today!